indicozy/wmtm/README.md

 ### Bugs
 * In MacOSBigSur, rofi is not working in VM
 * In resources files, you cannot name archives with spaces!
+* Potential: tar.\*z and zip files are being opened differently, need to fix that